 If you’re still with me here, God bless your soul.
 Let me make this clear: I’m not writing a post whining or feeling sorry for myself that more people don’t read my posts.
 I promise on my baseball card collection.* Now don’t get me wrong, I could write that; I am capable of such ill-advised self-pity.
 But were I to do so, I would probably make more references to my under-appreciated genius.
 Keep an eye out for that, it will be your first clue.

 I’m saying that almost no one has interest in reading what I have to say about encouragement, which is a topic I happen to understand well.
-A pastor friend who does not, in general, has reservations about my abilities–not a guess here–made a point of recognizing my “gift of encouragement” publicly.
+A pastor friend who, in general, has reservations about my abilities–not a guess here–made a point of recognizing my “gift of encouragement” publicly.
 (Yes, I was encouraged.)
 “Encouraging” is one of the words I hear most frequently when people describe me (“short” and “competitive” also rank high).
 In contrast, people do read what I say about politics and I’m truly not an expert in that field.

 I’m very discouraged, irony intended, that people don’t take more interest in encouragement.
 If we’ll grant that I might know what I’m talking about, the possible reasons I see are A)People seriously just don’t care, B)People already think they’re doing just fine in this area.